• Skip to primary navigation

 Chicken high with shiny glaze on a plate with broccoli.

 I recommend serving steamed rice with the chicken, either white or brown, to soak up any extra sauce.
-Or, since you have the oven on already, make baked potatoes and roast a vegetable to go with the chicken.
-Broccoli, cauliflower, or carrots are great choices.
+Alternatively, since you have the oven on already, make baked potatoes and roast a vegetable to go with the chicken.
+Roasted broccoli, cauliflower, or carrots are great choices.
 Roasted green beans are really good, too.

 Chicken on a plate with and broccoli.
 Another plate is in the background.